-As of December 31, 2016, 1,12,92,934 shares are held by the trust towards 2015 Plan.
-As of December 31, 2016, 91,980 incentive units were outstanding (net of forfeitures) and the carrying value of the cash liability is less than \$1 million.
+As of March 31, 2017, 11,289,514 shares are held by the trust towards 2015 Plan, out of which 100,000 shares have been earmarked for welfare activities for employees.
+As of March 31, 2017, 106,845 incentive units were outstanding (net of forfeitures) and the carrying value of the cash liability is less than \$1 million.

-Pursuant to the approval from the shareholders through postal ballot on March 31, 2016, Dr. Vishal Sikka is eligible to receive under the 2015 Plan, an annual grant of RSU's of fair value \$2,000,000 which vest over time, subject to continued service, and an annual grant of performance based equity and stock options of \$5,000,000, subject to achievement of performance targets set by the Board or its committee, which vest over time. \$2,000,000 of fair value in RSUs for financial year 2017 was granted on August 1, 2016 amounting to 120,700 RSUs in equity shares represented by ADS.
-The performance based RSU and Options pertaining to financial year 2017 has not yet been granted as of December 31, 2016.
-Though the performance based RSU and Options for fiscal 2017 and time based RSU's for the remaining employment term have not been granted as of December 31, 2016, in accordance with IFRS 2 Share-based Payment, the company has recorded employee stock based compensation expense.
-The company has recorded employee stock based compensation expense of \$1 million and \$3 million during the three months and nine months ended December 31, 2016 respectively, towards CEO compensation.
-The CEO employee stock compensation expense during the three months and nine months ended December 31, 2015 was less than \$1 million and \$1 million.
+Pursuant to the approval from the shareholders through postal ballot on March 31, 2016, Dr. Vishal Sikka is eligible to receive under the 2015 Plan, an annual grant of RSU's of fair value \$2 million which vest over time, subject to continued service, and an annual grant of performance based equity and stock options of \$5 million subject to achievement of performance targets set by the Board or its committee, which vest over time. \$2 million of fair value in RSUs for financial year 2017 was granted on August 1, 2016 amounting to 120,700 RSUs in equity shares represented by ADS.

+The Board based on the recommendations of the nominations committee approved on April 13, 2017, RSUs amounting to \$1.9 million and ESOP's amounting to \$0.96 million representing the performance based equity and stock options for the financial year 2017.
+Further, the Board also approved the annual time based vesting grant for financial year 2018 amounting to RSU's of \$2 million.
+Though the performance based RSU and stock options for fiscal 2017 and time based RSU's for the remaining employment term have not been granted as of March 31, 2017, in accordance with IFRS 2 Share-based Payment, the company has recorded employee stock based compensation expense.
+The company has recorded employee stock based compensation expense of \$4 million and \$1 million during the year ended March 31, 2017 and March 31, 2016 respectively, towards CEO compensation.

-The Nomination and Remuneration Committee in its meeting held on October 14, 2016 has recommended a grant of 27,250 RSUs and 43,000 ESOPs to U.B.Pravin Rao, Chief Operating Officer, under the 2015 Plan.
-These RSUs and ESOPs will vest over time, subject to continued service.
-The grant is subject to the approval of shareholders.
-Though these RSUs and ESOPs have not been granted as of December 31, 2016, in accordance with IFRS 2 Share-based Payment, the company has recorded employee stock based compensation expense for the same.
+The Nomination and Remuneration Committee in its meeting held on October 14, 2016 recommended a grant of 27,250 RSUs and 43,000 ESOPs to U.B.Pravin Rao, Chief Operating Officer (COO), under the 2015 Plan and the same was approved by the shareholders through postal ballot on March 31, 2017.
+These RSUs and ESOPs will be granted w.e.f May 2, 2017.
+These RSUs and stock options would vest over a period of 4 years and shall be exercisable within the period as approved by the Committee.
+The exercise price of the RSU's will be equal to the par value of the shares and the exercise price of the stock options would be the market price as on the date of grant, as approved by the shareholders.
+Though these RSUs and ESOPs have not been granted as of March 31, 2017, in accordance with IFRS 2 Share-based Payment, the company has recorded employee stock based compensation expense for the same.